karolyleo/c-sandbox/README.md

 ## Getting Started

 1. Clone this repository to your local machine using: `git clone https://github.com/karolyleo/c-sandbox.git`
-2. Navigate to the project directory: `cd CSharp-Sandbox`
+2. Navigate to the project directory: `cd c-sandbox`
 3. Follow the specific instructions provided within each project's directory to build and run the project.

 ## Collaborating